panoply/relapse/readme.md

 # Options

-The accordion provides the following options.
+Relapse provides the following surface level option configurations.

 ### `persist`

-Persist will persist a fold to be expanded at all times.
+Persist will ensure a fold is always expanded, traditional accordion style.

 **Default:** `true`

 ### `multiple`

-Multiple allows for multiple folds to be opened.
+Allows for multiple folds to be expanded.

 **Default:** `false`